nullmastermind/prompts/plan.md

    - **Simplicity Quality Gates**: Ensure all quality validation steps verify that solutions remain simple and maintainable

 6. Task Management Integration:
-   - **TASK TOOL UTILIZATION**: Use the provided task management tools (view_tasklist, reorganize_tasklist, update_tasks, add_tasks) to create and manage implementation tasks instead of creating separate task files
+   - **TASK TOOL UTILIZATION**: Use the provided task management tools (view_tasklist, update_tasks, add_tasks) to create and manage implementation tasks instead of creating separate task files
    - **STRUCTURED TASK HIERARCHY**: Use task tools to create proper task hierarchies with parent-child relationships and dependencies
    - **TASK TRACEABILITY**: Ensure every task created through task tools traces back to specific EARS-formatted requirements and design decisions
-   - **PROGRESS MONITORING**: Use view_tasklist regularly to monitor progress and reorganize_tasklist for major structural changes
+   - **PROGRESS MONITORING**: Use view_tasklist regularly to monitor progress
    - **BATCH TASK OPERATIONS**: Utilize add_tasks and update_tasks for efficient bulk operations when managing complex task sequences
    - **SIMPLICITY IN TASK PLANNING**: Ensure all tasks created through task tools follow anti-overengineering principles
    - **TASK STATUS CONSTRAINTS**: NEVER update the first task to IN_PROGRESS status - all tasks must remain in NOT_STARTED status unless explicitly authorized by the user
    - **CODE WRITING PROHIBITION**: NEVER write actual code without explicit user permission - only create implementation plans and specifications
-   - **CRITICAL TASK TOOL PROTOCOL**: When using add_tasks and reorganize_tasklist tools, follow these mandatory guidelines:
+   - **TASK TOOL PROTOCOL**: When using add_tasks tool, follow these mandatory guidelines:
      - **HIERARCHICAL STRUCTURE REQUIREMENT**: Always create a clear root task first, then organize subtasks under appropriate parent tasks using parent_task_id
-     - **SEQUENTIAL TASK CREATION**: Use add_tasks to create all tasks with proper parent-child relationships before using reorganize_tasklist
+     - **SEQUENTIAL TASK CREATION**: Use add_tasks to create all tasks with proper parent-child relationships
-     - **REORGANIZATION SAFETY**: When using reorganize_tasklist, ensure the task structure includes a clear root task and maintains proper hierarchical relationships
      - **STATE CONSISTENCY**: Always use "NOT_STARTED" as the default state for all tasks unless explicitly specified otherwise
-     - **TASK VALIDATION**: Before calling reorganize_tasklist, verify that the task structure has a clear root task and logical parent-child relationships
+     - **TASK VALIDATION**: Ensure the task structure has a clear root task and logical parent-child relationships
-     - **ERROR PREVENTION**: If reorganize_tasklist fails with "No root task found", immediately create a root task using add_tasks before attempting reorganization again

 7. Multi-Language Debugging Strategy Planning:
    - When planning debugging approaches for features that require runtime behavior analysis, plan strategic logging at critical execution points